OONelson/Expense-Tracker/README.md

 ## Features
 -----------

-    * [Sign in with Google]: [Signing in with google is the only way to login into the application]
+    * Sign in with Google: [Signing in with google is the only way to login into the application]